artemis1005/Data_Analytics_and_Engineering_Portfolio/Course_3_Predictive_Analysis/README.md

 # **Turtle Games Data Analysis Project**

 ### **Overview**
-This project analyzes customer data for Turtle Games, a global retailer of books, board games, toys, and video games.
+This project analyses customer data for Turtle Games, a global retailer of books, board games, toys, and video games.
 The focus is on identifying key drivers of customer loyalty, segmenting customers, and improving the loyalty program using data-driven insights.

 ---

 ## **Objectives**
-1. Analyze **Loyalty Points** to understand accumulation behavior.
+1. Analyse **Loyalty Points** to understand accumulation behavior.
 2. Perform **Customer Segmentation** using K-Means clustering.
 3. Conduct **Sentiment Analysis** of product reviews to assess customer satisfaction.
 4. Develop a **Multiple Linear Regression** model to predict Loyalty Points and evaluate its reliability.